The Ultimate Guide to Importing PST to Outlook 365: A Few Simple Steps to Follow

 If you choose to implement the manual method for importing PST to Outlook 365 web, you need to have a desktop MS Outlook on your system.
 Then you have to configure the Office 365 account in it.

-- Enter our Office 365 email address and click on Continue.
+Step 2.
+Enter our Office 365 email address and click Continue.

-- Office 365 will be configured in your Outlook.
-Now, you can migrate the PST file in Outlook and it will get imported in Outlook 365 online as well.
+Step 4.
+Office 365 will be configured in your Outlook.
+Now, you can migrate the PST file in Outlook and it will get imported into Outlook 365 online as well.

 Now it is time to transfer your PST file in Outlook:–

-- Click on the Browse button to select the PST file from its location.
-Choose the preferred option and click on Next.
+Step 3.
+Click on the Browse button to select the PST file from its location.
+Choose the preferred option and click Next.

-- If you want to import the complete file, select the root file and check the Include subfolders option.
-Now choose Import items into the same folder in the option and then add your office 365 account id here.
+Step 4.
+If you want to import the complete file, select the root file and check the Include subfolders option.
+Now choose Import items into the same folder in the option and then add your Office 365 account ID here.

-- Click Finish to get done with the data transfer.
-Check Outlook Office 365 and you will see the items of the PST file have been migrated to that mailbox.
+Step 5.
+Click Finish to get done with the data transfer.
+Check Outlook Office 365 and you will see the items in the PST file have been migrated to that mailbox.

 Limitations of Manual Method